-Labs may have limited hours.
+Labs may not have regular hours in Summer 2022

 You may work on the computers in ATC 104 (Animation Lab) or ATC 102 (F/TV Computer Lab) when other classes aren't using them.
 Please take advantage of this!
 The PC's in both labs are identical and have the same software installed.

-You can ask Tom Schott, or any F/TV faculty member, to open the labs for you.
+You can ask Lab Manager, or any F/TV faculty member, to open the labs for you.
 Do not go to Campus Security or the Creative Arts Division office for room access.